 ‘Show me.’
 Gabby reached out one hand and placed it over Harry’s heart, spreading her fingers across his chest and closing her eyes.
 ‘You can use legilimency and I’ve a gift for sensing the emotion in magic.
 Prove you really can’t do it.’

-Harry met her grey-blue eyes and drew on a little magic to connect them.
-He let all the feelings that came with thoughts of Fleur seep through the bond.
+Harry met her grey eyes and drew on a little magic to connect them, letting all the feelings that came with thoughts of Fleur seep through the bond.